If you've been to any kind of general

 For the ravioli itself-

-15 ounces puréed pumpkin
+15 ounces puréed

-1 package wonton wrappers, each cut into fourths
+1 package wonton wrappers, each cut

 2 thinly-sliced leeks, white parts only